ucphhpc/docker-migrid/README.rst

 This repo provides a standard setup of this system in a containerized environment with the intent of making local development easier.

-The repo provides a container stack of 3 docker services.
+It does this by implementing a container stack of 3 docker services.
 Namely ``devdns``, ``migrid``, ``nginx-proxy`` as defined in the ``docker-compose.yml`` file.

 ``devdns`` provides a local DNS server that has a predefined A record